zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_DEPLOYMENT.md

 - 16GiB RAM
 - Minimum 1.5 GiB of free storage for docker images

 Please follow the tutorial step by step to create a stable working testbed.
+You can use this tutorial to deploy OAI-5G core and test it with oai-gNB and oai-nr-ue.

 **Reading time**: ~ 20 mins

 **Tutorial replication time**: ~ 30 mins

+**Note**

-Note: In case readers are interested in deploying debuggers/developers core network environment with more logs please follow [this tutorial](./DEBUG_5G_CORE.md)
+- In case readers are interested in deploying debuggers/developers core network environment with more logs please follow [this tutorial](./DEBUG_5G_CORE.md).
+- In this tutorial we have considered two different host machines, `docker-compose-host` as the host machine to deploy core network functions and `gNB-host` as gNB host machine.

 **TABLE OF CONTENTS**